smurfix/owslave/README.md

 or "Master of all Things" is a project to control various interesting little things using 1wire, via a common interface.

+The master copy of this code is located at https://github.com/M-o-a-T/owslave -- please come and contribute!
+(Bug reports welcome.)

 ## Goals

 1wire is a nice protocol for wire-based home automation.
 It's reasonably